 - Looking closely at your retirement assets: Once you’re within a few years of retiring, you’ll need to take a close look at all your retirement accounts, stocks, assets, pensions, and government benefits.
 Working with a qualified financial planner can help you determine exactly how much income you’ll receive as a retiree, and then adjust your plans to match.

 - Applying for government benefits: There are many social programs and government-assisted pension plans available to you, so if you’ll need government benefits, it’s important to apply for them and square the details away.
 Although not everyone will be a millionaire in retirement, you should be able to live the rest of your life in peace and comfort.

 For many people, old age can seem so far off that it’s simply not worth the effort of planning for it.
 This couldn’t be farther from the truth: Although your plans may change dramatically over the coming decades, you’ll need to be prepared financially, emotionally, and mentally for the end of your life.
 One of the best ways to supplement retirement planning efforts is to create a comprehensive estate plan, which will ensure that your loved ones and legacy are protected in the event of an accident.

 At Carlson & Burnett, we offer full-spectrum estate planning and administration services, and our experienced legal team can help you prepare for the future.
 We know it’s daunting to tackle questions about mortality, but with our friendly staff, you can rest easy knowing that your family and loved ones will be secure after you pass.
 Whether you need help with long-term care planning, creating specialized trusts, or just writing up your first will, we’ll give you practical options and compassionate assistance.

-For more information about our retirement and end-of-life planning services, just call (402) 810-8611 today!
+For more information about our retirement and end-of-life planning services, just call our offices (402) 810-8611 today!
 We serve clients throughout the Omaha Metro area.